Sign up for our free monthly newsletter stuffed full of ideas, competitions and offers. PS Did we mention it’s free?

 #8.
 Tullyboy Farm

-Enjoy a family day out at Tullyboy Farm where you can experience the atmosphere of a real working farm in a beautiful setting with lots of animals to see, cuddle and hand feed, such as llamas, emus, rheas, pigs, puppies and more.
-The kids can enjoy a horse ride and have fun in the bouncing activity centre in the playground.
+Enjoy a family day out at Tullyboy Farm in Croghan, Boyle, where you can experience the atmosphere of a real working farm in a beautiful setting with lots of animals to see, cuddle and hand feed.
+Their animal collection includes llamas, emus, rheas, pigs, puppies and much more.
+The kids can have fun in the bouncing activity centre in the playground.
+Also included in the day are tractor trailer rides and pony rides by lead rein.
+Visit the Farm Café after your visit and enjoy a cup of tea or coffee with a home made scone.

 #9.
 Derryglad Folk Museum

-Derryglad Folk Museum houses a unique collection of over 6000 items telling the history, heritage and folk culture.
+Derryglad Folk Museum in Curraghboy houses a unique collection of over 6000 items which together tell the unique story of Roscommon’s history, heritage and folk culture.

 #10.
 The Elphin Windmill